carlosnavarroc/carlosnavarroc.github.io/_pages/logbook.md

 ## Final note

-This logbook is not a summary.

-It is **evidence**.
+This logbook documents what I have worked on over time.

-Each section links to real work: systems, papers, tools, or documented processes.
+Each section includes references to projects, systems, or publications when available.